Secret Story (Spanish TV series)

-Secret Story (occasionally referred to as Secret Story: La casa de los secretos) is the Spanish version of the reality show Secret Story, based on the original French version.
-The show inherits more or less the fundamental principles of Big Brother, a reality show created by producer John de Mol in 1997.
+Secret Story (occasionally referred to as Secret Story: La casa de los secretos) is a Spanish reality competition television show based on the original French series Secret Story and part of the franchise of the same name.

+Like the original French version, although Secret Story is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including its own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
 The housemates are cut off from the outside world for ten to fifteen weeks in a house called "house of secrets", where every room is fitted with cameras.
 They have to keep a secret while trying to discover the other housemates' one.